 Home

-The Public Health Program is accreditated by the Council on Education for Public Health (CEPH), the accreditation body for schools and programs in public health.
+The Virginia Tech Public Health Program is accredited by the Council on Education for Public Health (CEPH).
+CEPH is the sole accrediting body for schools and programs of public health in the United States.
+The program underwent reaccreditation review in December 2025 and was awarded reaccreditation for the full 7-year period (through December 31, 2033).

 -